onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 1. Task design

-   * Construct a benchmark of discrete dynamics questions, including Collatz like problems, toy maps with known termination behavior, and mixed contexts with explicit assumptions.
+   * Construct a benchmark of discrete dynamics questions, including Collatz like problems, toy maps with known termination behavior and mixed contexts with explicit assumptions.

 2. Conditions